 - Developmental Biology is the causal analysis of the cellular mechanisms that drive processes of growth, pattern formation and morphogenesis (A. Martínez Arias)

 At first sight, Developmental Biology could be viewed as an academic discipline driven by mere curiosity and, hence, to be of little relevance to the big challenges of population health or sustainability.
-On the contrary, Developmental Biology – shoulder-to-shoulder with Physiology – is arguably the most important biological discipline we have.
-Here we will explain this statement.
+On the contrary, Developmental Biology – along with Physiology – is arguably the most important biological discipline we have.
+Here we will explain and substantiate this statement.

 (1) Developmental defects in humans are very abundant (Box 2).
 By studying the underlying mechanisms and causes, Developmental Biology addresses the key challenge of population health.
-Sustaining food resources is another major global challenge, and Developmental Biology can provide key strategies to improving crop and plant cultivation (see Mathan et al., 2016, Development 143, 3283ff. — LINK; further arguments will follow).
+Sustaining food resources is another major global challenge, and Developmental Biology can provide key strategies to improving crop and plant cultivation (see Mathan et al., 2016, Development 143, 3283ff. — LINK; further arguments will follow – please help us by contributing your ideas!).

 Box 2: Statements from the literature illustrating the abundance of developmental defects in humans